+ HENTHORN LA ROCQUE

 LUPA CAPITOLINA

-Lupa Capitolina is an on-going collaboration between by Faith La Rocque and Jaimie Henthorn based on the Roman foundation-myth, with outcomes including photographs, video, and pencil drawings.
+Lupa Capitolina is an on-going collaboration between Faith La Rocque and Jaimie Henthorn based on the Roman foundation-myth, with outcomes including photographs, video, and pencil drawings.

 Lending historical weight to an image with multiple contemporary cues creates a point of tension, legitimizing a scene that could otherwise be bizarre or even disturbing.
 In opposition to the sexualized she-wolves of popular culture, Lupa Capitolina represents a legendary moment of Nature; highlighting the maternal instinct that promulgated a civilization.